easycoder/rbrstory/rbrstory/software/espcomms.md

 The code in `receive()` has one more feature.
 If the received message starts with `!` it's not for this device, but instead is a request to forward a message to another device.
 The MAC address of the intended recipient follows the `!` and is terminated by a comma.
 The code strips these away and is left with a MAC address and a (shorter) message, which it forwards, returning whatever returns back up to its own caller.

 ## Channel changes ##
-The code to follow a router channel change is in the ~tid:channels:channels.py~ module.
+The code to follow a router channel change is in the Channels class.

+~tid:handler:The message handler~
+~tid:channels:Dealing with channel changes~
 ~tid:devices:The device software~

 ~stid:home/pagelist:List of Pages~